• Skip to primary navigation

 • Our homemade cinnamon butter is made using butter, cinnamon powder and brown sugar.

-• I like to sprinkle small apple chunks of apple over the top of the cinnamon butter which is absolutely delicious, but you can omit the apple for classic cinnamon rolls.
+• I like to sprinkle small apple chunks of apple over the top of the cinnamon butter but you can omit the apple for plain cinnamon rolls.

 • Cut the scrolls into 8-12 pieces and place (slightly touching each other) in a round cake tin.